bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 y

-“sticky”. should match at the beginning of a string or at the first character following the previous match
+“sticky ". should match at the beginning of a string or at the first character following the previous match

 ### String Methods for Pattern Matching